INTALIO/zimbra9FOSS/readme.md

 We share our work with you and hope that using it will positively impact your business growth and discovering Zimbra solution.

 ### What we provide
-The patches you find here (link) are cleaned up Zimbra Network Edition components.
+The patches you find here (https://github.com/INTALIO/zimbra9FOSSPatches) are cleaned up Zimbra Network Edition components.
 We do not create patches ourselves, we use the official Zimbra repository.
 If you want you can use package available on www.zintalio.com or make compilation yourself using our files.